sdiehl/kaleidoscope/tutorial.md

 in addition to other user-defined variables.
 This means that these will both need memory locations.

 We introduce a new ``var`` syntax which behaves much like the ``let`` notation in Haskell.
-We will let the user define a sequence new variable names and inject these in new variables into the symbol table.
+We will let the user define a sequence of new variable names and inject these new variables into the symbol table.

 ```haskell
 data Expr